Board of Directors

 David Green

 David is the founder of Archipelago Equities, a real estate and small business venture firm based in Grand Rapids, Michigan.
-David has been involved in a variety of businesses, including real estate development, automotive, sports, marketing and specialty food importation.
+David has been involved in a variety of businesses, including automotive, sports, marketing, and specialty food importation.
 His involvement in The Bahamas and The Island School spans over 20 years, serving as Managing Director of the Cape Eleuthera Resort.
-David and his wife Rae have two children, Jacq (S04) and Alec (S11), who “grew up” at the Cape.
-In 2014, David and Rae founded Sandford House Treatment Addiction Centres providing residential and outpatient services in Grand Rapids historic Heritage Hill district.
+David and his wife Rae, have two children, Jacq (Spring 2004) and Alec (Spring 2011), who “grew up” at the Cape.
+In 2014, David and Rae founded Sandford House Treatment Addiction Centres, providing residential and outpatient services in Grand Rapids’ historic Heritage Hill district.

 David Verdier